-During consultation in 2014 and 2015, respondents to survey questions supported the need to support the visitor and tourism economy.39 as Air BnB and Vrbo lets) has increased in summer 2021.
+During consultation in 2014 and 2015, respondents to survey questions supported the need to support the visitor and tourism economy.39

 Since then, the pandemic has had a profound effect on tourism in the UK.
 Post lockdown and prior to the opening-up of foreign travel on a significant scale, there has been a resurgence in holidaymaking in the UK - staycationing - which has benefitted Wells as a tourist destination.
-Anecdotally, visitor nights in hotel, bed and breakfast and other accommodation (such
+Anecdotally, visitor nights in hotel, bed and breakfast and other accommodation (such as